About the Dr. Peter Humphreys Rett Syndrome Clinic

-The clinic is a teaching venue for students and resident physicians.
-It is also a focus for clinical research in Rett Syndrome (e.g. multicenter drug trials).
+The clinic is a teaching venue for medical students and resident physicians.

-*Because we are located in a pediatric hospital, patients over age 18 are seen on a consultation basis, with written recommendations made to the referring physician concerning future tests, suggested sub-specialist consultations and treatment options.
+*Because we are located in a pediatric hospital, patients over age 18 are seen on a consultation basis only, with written recommendations made to the referring physician concerning suggested surveillance, sub-specialist consultations and treatment options.

 What is Rett Syndrome?

-Rett Syndrome is a neurological disorder primarily affecting girls, at the rate of 1 in 10,000 to 1 in 23,000.
-Rett Syndrome is the second most common genetic cause of severe motor and mental handicap in girls and women after Down syndrome.
+Rett Syndrome is a genetic neurological disorder primarily affecting girls, at the rate of 1 in 10,000.
+Rett Syndrome is the second most common genetic cause of neurological disability in girls and women, after Down syndrome.

-- irregular breathing pattern (i.e. hyperventilation, breath holding/apnea
+- irregular breathing pattern (i.e. hyperventilation, breath-holding, apneas)

 - poor circulation to legs and feet

-- decreased mobility with age, partly due to apraxia (the inability to carry out a learned, voluntary act in the absence of paralysis), sudden transient inability to move (“freezing” episodes) to progressive muscle rigidity (dystonia), spasticity and/or joint contractures, or poor balance
+- decreased mobility due to apraxia (unable to smoothly execute a voluntary movement on command), sudden transient inability to move (“freezing” episodes), muscle rigidity (dystonia), spasticity and/or joint contractures, or poor balance

-- gastrointestinal problems (i.e. reflux, constipation, decreased motility, poor nutrient absorption)
+- gastrointestinal motility problems (reflux, constipation, poor nutrient absorption)

 - epileptic seizures and seizure-like activities (in 60-90% of patients)